Pre-Training Representations of Binary Code Using Contrastive Learning: Experimental Results

-We further demonstrate the effectiveness of \TheName{} through a case study shown in Figure~\ref{fig:case_sum}.
-In the first case, \TheName{} accurately captures the functionality of the program in summarizing binary code, whereas the summarization of other models have diverged to different objectives, such as cpu, file, lock, etc. In the second case, other models encountered issues in summarizing long binary code.
-For instance, \TheName{}~(PCL) generates incomplete sentences, while RoBERTa, CodeBERT, and GraphCodeBERT generate wrong summarization and overly general summaries, respectively.
-This showcases the long-term semantic consistency and robustness of binary code summarization achieved through the use of binary embeddings generated by \TheName{}.
+To further highlight the effectiveness of \TheName{}, we present a case study in Figure~\ref{fig:case_sum}.
+In the first example, \TheName{} successfully captures the functionality of the binary program, while other models diverge to irrelevant objectives, such as "cpu," "file," or "lock."
+In the second example, other models struggle with summarizing longer binary code.
+For instance, \TheName{}~(PCL) generates incomplete sentences, whereas RoBERTa, CodeBERT, and GraphCodeBERT produce either incorrect or overly general summaries.
+These cases demonstrate \TheName{}'s ability to maintain long-term semantic consistency and robustness in binary code summarization, enabled by its novel binary embeddings.

 \textbf{Result for AnghaBench~(Reverse Engineering)} For the binary code reverse engineering task, we use similar metrics, except ROUGE, which is designed for summarization only, to evaluate the performance of \TheName{} on direct code translation between source code and binary code.
 As shown in Table~\ref{tab:rq5}, \TheName{} improves the baseline method by 2.04\% in BLEU, 3.10\% in GLEU, and 7.01\% in xMatch.
-Compared with GraphCodeBERT, which outperforms \TheName{} in BLEU, \TheName{} outperforms on the other two metrics (GLUE and xMatch).
+Compared with GraphCodeBERT, which outperforms \TheName{} in BLEU, \TheName{} outperforms on the other two metrics (GLEU and xMatch).

 We also show a case study in Figure~\ref{fig:case_trans}.
 In the first case, \TheName{} can maintain the consistency of variable names in the generated source code, while the other methods have issues such as changing variable names and adding incorrect statements.
 In the second case, the other methods also generate more redundant information.
 This highlights the ability of \TheName{} to generate semantically consistent binary code translations.